poems4u/poems4u/content/poems/posts/shadow.md

 'Twas I who occupied the youth. <br>
 And while the conspirators conferred, <br>
 I laid down to rest. <br>
-My mouth closed, their words slurred—— <br>
+My mouth closed, their speech slurred—— <br>
 Bedlam by the 'blessed.' <br>
 In every wretch, in every turd, <br>
 There is a little bit of me. <br>